Exceptional Brand Experiences Drive Business Growth

 Owner & Creative Principal

 Sarah Clark is strategy and design.
 She’s worked in Fargo, ND at a tech start-up, Minneapolis, MN at a major branding firm and several agencies in the Lehigh Valley.
 Diversity in region and clients has helped to define different strategic approaches to each unique business.
 She’s at the perfect point between doing what she loves and what she’s good at.
-As a designer, she sees the world through image, type, color and texture.
+As a creative director, she sees the world through image, type, color and texture.
 As a problem solver, she doesn't see roadblocks.
-Sarah is currently apart of the West Ward Steering Committee and The Lehigh Valley Chamber of Commerce.
-She also likes to help out on cool projects like Easton Murals Project too.
+Sarah is currently a part of the West Ward Steering Committee, board member of Third Street Alliance for Women & Children, BW NICE Lehigh Valley, and The Lehigh Valley Chamber of Commerce.
+She also likes to help out on creative projects like Easton Murals Project.